simonlindgren/graphmonster/README.md

 python gm_tw.py
 ```

 Twittergrabber will read the csv, call up the Twitter API, and get profile data on the top ten users (by degree) in each cluster.
 This information will be saved in `community-identification.txt`.
-Set the number of communities to look up with the `-n` flag (default = 16).

 A valid set of Twitter api credentials must be provided in `credentials.py`.